jagstung/Terraform-Static-Website-Project/README.md

 Terraform Exploration: Delved into the fundamentals of Terraform as I defined AWS providers and deployed infrastructure as code.
 S3 Bucket Magic: Utilised the creation of an S3 bucket, a foundational element for storage in the AWS Cloud.
 Public Accessibility: Learnt the steps to make the S3 bucket publicly accessible, crucial for hosting a website.
-Dynamic Content: I've added a unique touch by creating an index HTML dynamically using ChatGPT, making the website more personalized.
+Dynamic Content: I've added a unique touch by creating an index HTML dynamically using ChatGPT, making the website more personalised.
 Automation Triumphs: Used the seamless automation achieved with Terraform, from uploading objects to enabling static website hosting.